On a general Kac-Rice formula for the measure of a level set: Examples

-From now on, we are interested in a type of lens system known as stochastic microlensing.
-For the definition, take a number $N$ of stars, each one in a random position $\xi_j,\,j=1,\ldots,N.$ In such a case the above quantities are defined as
+From now on, we will focus on a type of lens system known as stochastic microlensing.
+For the definition, let us consider a number $N$ of stars, each located at a random position $\xi_j\in\R^2,\,j=1,\ldots,N.$ In this case, the above quantities are defined as follows: where $x=(x_1,x_2)\in\R^2-\{\xi_1,\ldots,\xi_N\}$, $\gamma$ is the external shear, in continuous matter with constant density $\kappa_c\ge 0$, $m$ the mass of the stars and $N$ the number of stars, that remain fixed.
+We also use the condition $(1-\kappa_c+\gamma)<0$, which is known as the supercritical case in the physical literature see \cite[pp. 434]{Pe1}.
+We assume that the positions of the stars are independent random vectors $\xi_j=(U_j,V_j)$ with a density $f$ supported on the ball $D=B_2(0,R)$.
+The lensed image with $y$, corresponding to the light source, is given by the equation

-where $x=(x_1,x_2)\in\R^2-\{\xi_1,\ldots,x_N\}$, $\gamma$ is the external shear, in continuous matter with constant density $\kappa_c\ge 0$, $m$ the mass of the stars and $N$ the number of stars, that remain fixed.
-We also use the condition $(1-\kappa_c+\gamma)<0$ that is known as the supercritical case in the physical literature see \cite[pp. 434]{Pe1}.
-One assumes that the positions of the stars are random vectors $\xi_j=(U_j,V_j)$ independent with bounded density on the ball $D=B_2(0,R)$.
-The lensed image with $y$, the light source, is
+We will consider the expectation of the number of images produced by the source $y$ in a region $D\subset\R^2$, which we will denote by $N(D,y)$.